xiacijie/OWL/README.md

  STEP 2: Modify `OWLDeserializer.cpp` in `src/`

-  1. change the location of the file `OWL.log` to your own on line #5
+  1. change the location of the file `OWL.log` to your own file on line #5

  STEP 3: Modify `OWLJNIClient.cpp`